rancher/elemental-toolkit/README.md

 Those are used by the upgrade mechanism to prepare and install a pristine `cOS` each time an upgrade is attempted.

-It's possible to specify with `--docker-image` a docker image used during the upgrade instead of the regular upgrade channels.
+To specify a single docker image to upgrade to  instead of the regular upgrade channels, run `cos-upgrade --docker-image image`.

+_Note_ by default `cos-upgrade --docker-image` checks images to the notary registry server for valid signatures for the images tag.
+To disable image verification, run `cos-upgrade --no-verify --docker-image`.

 ## Reset state